‘Bold And The Beautiful’ Spoilers For Week Of September 10: Thorne Proposes & Ridge’s Choice Leaves Brooke Mad

 Bill and Brooke will have another clandestine meeting.
 Bold and the Beautiful spoilers tease that the two will start to lean on each other for support.

 Xander will feel guilty when Zoe tries to seduce him.
 B&B viewers know that Emma and Xander have not had sex yet, and Zoe will try to use this to her advantage.
-Xander will feel torn, because he knows that he should remain faithful to Emma.
+Xander will feel torn because he knows that he should remain faithful to Emma.

 Friday, September 14